-The Authority is committed to ensuring that the policies and procedures of its programs do not deny individuals with disabilities the opportunity to participate in, or benefit from, those programs.
-The Authority is also committed to ensuring that its policies and procedures do not otherwise discriminate, on the basis of disability, in connection with the operation of those programs, services and activities.
-A reasonable accommodation is a change, modification, alteration or adaptation in policy, procedure, practice or program that provides a qualified individual with a disability the opportunity to participate in or benefit from one of the Authority's programs.
+HAGC is committed to ensuring that the policies and procedures of the Program and HAGC services do not deny individuals with disabilities the opportunity to participate in, or benefit from, the Program and HAGC services.
+HAGC is also committed to ensuring that its policies and procedures do not otherwise discriminate, on the basis of disability, in connection with the operation of the Program and HAGC services.
+A reasonable accommodation is a change, modification, alteration or adaptation in policy, procedure, practice or program that provides a qualified individual with a disability the opportunity to participate in or benefit from the Program and HAGC services.

-a.
-Definitions
+A. Definitions

-A person with a disability, as defined by the Federal Fair Housing Act, is an individual who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment or is regarded as having such an impairment.
+An individual with a disability or handicap, as defined by the Fair Housing Act, is an individual who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such an impairment.
 As used in this definition, the phrase "physical or mental impairment" includes:

-- (1) Any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems: Neurological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genito-urinary; hemic and lymphatic; skin; and endocrine; or - (2) Any mental or psychological disorder, such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.
+- 1. Any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems: Neurological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genito-urinary; hemic and lymphatic; skin; and endocrine; or - 2.
+Any mental or psychological disorder, such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.
 The term physical or mental impairment includes, but is not limited to, such diseases and conditions as orthopedic, visual, speech and hearing impairments, cerebral palsy, autism, epilepsy, muscular dystrophy, multiple sclerosis, cancer, heart disease, diabetes, Human Immunodeficiency Virus infection, mental retardation, emotional illness, drug addiction (other than addiction caused by current, illegal use of a controlled substance) and alcoholism.
-24 C.F.R. § 100.201.
+24 C.F.R. §100.201.

-"Major life activities" means functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing and learning.
-24 C.F.R. § 100.201.
+"Major life activities" means functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working.
+24 C.F.R. §100.201.

-The definition of disability does not include: current users of illegal controlled substances, people whose alcohol use interferes with the rights of other, a person with any disability whose tenancy poses a direct threat to the health or safety of others unless that threat can be controlled with a reasonable accommodation, Juvenile offenders and sex offenders by virtue of that status are not persons with disabilities protected by the Fair Housing Act.
+The definition of disability does not include: current users of illegal controlled substances, individuals whose alcohol use interferes with the rights of others, an individual with any disability whose tenancy poses a direct threat to the health or safety of others unless that threat can be controlled with a reasonable accommodation, juvenile offenders and sex offenders by virtue of that status are not individuals with disabilities protected by the Fair Housing Act.

-b.
-Requesting a Reasonable Accommodation
+B. Requesting a Reasonable Accommodation

-A person with a disability may request a reasonable accommodation at any time.
-The individual, The Authority, or another person identified by the individual, must reduce all requests for reasonable accommodation(s) to writing.
-The person must explain what type of accommodation is required to provide the person with the disability full access to the Authority's programs and services.
-Reasonable accommodation methods or actions that may be appropriate for a particular program and individual may be found to be inappropriate for another program or individual.
-The decision to approve or deny a request for a reasonable accommodation is made on a case-by-case basis and takes into consideration the needs of the individual.
+An individual with a disability may request a reasonable accommodation from HAGC at any time.
+The individual, or another person identified by the individual, should request a reasonable accommodation(s) by submitting a completed HAGC Reasonable Accommodation Request Form to HAGC's Reasonable Accommodation Coordinator.
+The individual must explain what type of accommodation is required to provide the individual with a disability full access to the Program and HAGC's services.
+Reasonable accommodation methods or actions that may be appropriate for a particular individual may be found to be inappropriate for another individual.
+The decision to approve or deny a request for a reasonable accommodation is made on a case-by-case basis and takes into consideration the needs of the individual as well as the applicable law (see Subsection D below).

-c.
-Verification of Reasonable Accommodation Request
+C. Verification of Reasonable Accommodation Request